-Bill Leighty, Founder, Executive Director and Secretary brings the legacy of a successful business career, multiple highly effective entrepreneurial endeavors, ongoing civic leadership and a passion for Tulsa’s long-range growth and development.
+Bill Leighty, Chair, Founder and acting Executive Director brings the legacy of a successful business career, multiple highly effective entrepreneurial endeavors, ongoing civic leadership and a passion for Tulsa’s long-range growth and development.

 He has been continuously active in community and professional development, serving the real estate industry, and volunteering for various leadership roles in school, church and civic related activities.

 Originally appointed by Mayor Kathy Taylor and re-appointed by Mayor Dewey Bartlett, Bill served 5 years on the Tulsa Metropolitan Area Planning Commission.
 He also served 3+ years on Tulsa’s Transportation Advisory Board including as Vice Chair, and Tulsa’s Land Use Task Force.

 Bill is a member of the National Association of Realtors, the Oklahoma Association of Realtors, and the Greater Tulsa Association of Realtors, a 5 year member of the American Planning Association and earned Leadership Training certification from the National Trust for Historic Preservation.